View Ronald LONGLEY's Notice on hawkesbaytoday.co.nz and share memories

 |

 LONGLEY, Ronald Thomas (Ron).
 On Sunday, October 4, 2020 at Waiapu House, Havelock North, aged 87 years.
-Loved husband of the late Anne.
-Loved father of Gillian, Elizabeth, Richard and Edward.
-Loved father-in-law of Mandy.
-Loved Poppa of Kellie and James, Taran and Kelly, Jared and Shakira, Rhiannon, Jorja, Savannah and Connor, Kayla and Marcus and Jade.
-Great poppa of Piper, Grace, Rubin and Laine.
-A special thanks to the staff and team at Waiapu House for all their ongoing care and support.
+Loved son of the late Ernie and Bid Longley.
+Loved brother of Monica, Noel (deceased), Terry, June, Brian and brother-in-law of Noeleen.
 A farewell service for Ron will be held at Crestwood Chapel, 615 Heretaunga St East, Hastings on Saturday, October 10, 2020 at 10.00am, followed by interment at the Havelock North Cemetery.
-Messages can be posted to PO Box 8424, Havelock North 4157.
+Messages can be posted to PO Box 8424, Havelock North, 4157.